Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Purdue Stats and Trends

-- In Purdue's 12 games this season, it has seven wins against the spread.

-- This season, the Boilermakers have two against the spread wins in four games as an underdog of 4.5 points or more.
+- The Boilermakers have been underdogs by 4.5 points or more four times this year and have covered the spread twice.

-- Purdue's games this year have hit the over on four of 12 set point totals (33.3%).
+- Purdue's games this season have eclipsed the over/under four times in 12 opportunities (33.3%).

-- When Purdue scores more than 27.5 points, it is 6-1 against the spread and 6-1 overall.
+- Purdue is 6-1 against the spread and 6-1 overall when the team scores more than 27.5 points.

-- In games that Purdue churns out over 404.6 yards, the team is 5-2 against the spread and 5-2 overall.
+- Purdue is 5-2 against the spread and 5-2 overall when the team amasses more than 404.6 yards.

-- This season the Boilermakers have turned the ball over 15 times, three more than the Volunteers' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.